ina-foss/inaSpeechSegmenter/README.md

 ### Prerequisites

 inaSpeechSegmenter requires ffmpeg for decoding any type of format.
-Installation of ffmpeg for ubuntu can be done using the following commandline ̀̀̀bash
+Installation of ffmpeg for ubuntu can be done using the following commandline:

+̀̀̀bash
 $ sudo apt-get install ffmpeg
 ```